 Last but not the least, it is recommended to use Google’s search query report to classify new negative keywords.
-In fact, it’s considered to be the most effective way to check what kind of real searches are triggering advertisements.
+In fact, it’s considered by any certified PPC consultant to be the most effective way to check what kind of real searches are triggering advertisements.
 Moreover, you can also take out the ones that don’t make any sense.

 It’s worth mentioning that Bing Ads is the standard platform for purchasing search terms across Bing and Yahoo search engines.
 Since negative keyword practices for Bing are different from AdWords, it’s important to consider a few things.
 A major difference between AdWords and Bing is that advertisers can designate only exact match negative keywords and phrases for Yahoo and Bing searches.

 In case you import Google advertisement campaigns to Bing, like most advertisers, you need to understand that the broad match negative keywords will automatically get converted to phrase match negative keywords by Bing.
 This is important if you're providing ecommerce PPC management services for large online store sites.

 It’s important to understand that Bing doesn’t support basic keyword-level negatives.
 However, it’s possible to set up ad group and campaign level negatives, just like AdWords.
 In order to make everything easier, you should use Bing’s instructional guide about setting up negative keywords.
 For your convenience, Bing also provides shared negatives’ list.